Skip to main content

 High-pressure compressor

-The air already pre-compressed by the low-pressure compressor is further compressed here.
+The air already pre-compressed by the low-pressure compressor is further compressed in the highpressure compressor.
 These days, the high-pressure compressor also features blisks, since they enable a higher power density per stage.
-As the space that conventional designs provide for the blade roots is no longer required, each disk can accommodate more blades.

 Did you know?